oPjorr/JavaAlgoritms/README.md

-# Java Algoritms that I solved
+# Some Java Algoritms that I solved